 Eligible employees may participate in the Plan by contributing, through payroll deductions (on either a pre-tax or Roth after-tax basis or a combination of both), up to 25% of their eligible compensation.
-Highly compensated employees (which for 2015 and 2014 included employees with annual earnings of \$115,000 or more earned in each of 2014 and 2013) were restricted to a maximum contribution of 6% in each of 2015 and 2014.
+Highly compensated employees (which for 2016 included employees with 2015 annual earnings of \$120,000 or more and for 2015 included employees with 2014 annual earnings of \$115,000 or more) were restricted to a maximum contribution of 8% and 6% in 2016 and 2015, respectively.
 All Plan participants are subject to certain U.S. Internal Revenue Service ("IRS") rules concerning income ceiling limitations and certain maximum contribution restrictions.

-Effective January 1, 2002, Plan participants who will be age 50 or older at any time during the Plan year may make additional pre-tax contributions (of up to \$6,000 and \$5,500 in 2015 and 2014, respectively) only if they are contributing the maximum amount allowable under the Plan for the Plan year.
-Effective January 1, 2014, a participant can make such contributions on either a pre-tax or Roth after-tax basis or a combination of both.
+Effective January 1, 2002, Plan participants who will be age 50 or older at any time during the Plan year may make additional pre-tax contributions (of up to \$6,000 in both 2016 and 2015) only if they are contributing the maximum amount allowable under the Plan for the Plan year.
+Effective January 1, 2014, a participant can make such contributions on a pre-tax basis, Roth after-tax basis, or a combination of both.

-The Company's matching contributions are equal to 50% of each employee's contributions up to 6% of his or her eligible compensation (i.e., up to 3% in Company matching contributions).
+The Company's matching contributions are equal to 50% of each employee's contributions up to 6% of the employee's eligible compensation (i.e., up to 3% in Company matching contributions).
 The Company's matching contributions are made in cash and are invested in the Plan in accordance with each Plan participant's instructions.

 For participant contributions under the Plan, eligible compensation is defined as eligible base earnings plus shift differential before contributions are deducted for the Revlon Medical Plan, the Revlon Dental Plan, the Flexible Spending Accounts, the mass transit fringe benefit program and/or the Plan.
 Eligible compensation does not include overtime, bonuses, Employee Cash Incentive Plan compensation, any other incentive compensation or any other earnings.
 Participant eligible compensation that may be taken into account for Plan contribution purposes is limited by law and may be adjusted by the IRS from time to time.
-For 2015 and 2014, the IRS eligible compensation limit was \$265,000 and \$260,000, respectively.
+For both 2016 and 2015, the IRS eligible compensation limit was \$265,000.

-Effective January 1, 1997, the Company may make profit sharing contributions (or no contributions at all) for profitsharing-eligible employees (the "1997 Profit Sharing Contribution Program").
+Effective January 1, 1997, the Company may make profit sharing contributions (or no contributions at all) for profit-sharing-eligible employees (the "1997 Profit Sharing Contribution Program").
 Under the 1997 Profit Sharing Contribution Program, the amount of the Company's profit sharing contributions, if any, to a participant's account is a percentage of the participant's eligible compensation, as previously defined, and such contributions are contingent upon the Company's attainment of specific financial objectives for a Plan year.
-Profit sharing contributions under the 1997 Profit Sharing Contribution Program, if any (there were none in 2015 and 2014), are invested in the Plan in accordance with each Plan participant's instructions.
+Profit sharing contributions under the 1997 Profit Sharing Contribution Program, if any (there were none in 2016 and 2015), are invested in the Plan in accordance with each Plan participant's instructions.

-Effective January 1, 2003, the Company may make discretionary contributions (the "2003 Discretionary Employer Contribution Program") to the Plan for a Plan year in any amount it deems desirable (including no contributions at all) to a non-discriminatory group of participants, to be allocated in a non-discriminatory manner.
-Discretionary employer contributions under the 2003 Discretionary Employer Contribution Program, if any (there were none in 2015 and 2014), are invested in the Plan in accordance with each Plan participant's instructions.
+Effective January 1, 2003, the Company may make discretionary contributions (the "2003 Discretionary Employer Contribution Program") to the Plan for a Plan year in any amount it deems suitable (including no contributions at all) to a non-discriminatory group of participants, to be allocated in a non-discriminatory manner.
+Discretionary employer contributions under the 2003 Discretionary Employer Contribution Program, if any (there were none in 2016 and 2015), are invested in the Plan in accordance with each Plan participant's instructions.